 Winter Teams Training (WTT)

-Those who will be wintering at BAS stations must also attend the Winter Teams Training Course.
-This is held in Derbyshire, and provides instruction and practical training in Antarctic camp craft, along with glacier travel techniques and crevasse rescue under simulated conditions.
-This foundation course will be reinforced with further training in the Antarctic.
+Those who will be wintering at BAS stations must also attend a Winter Teams Training Course.
+These courses provide instruction and practical training in Antarctic camp craft, along with glacier travel techniques and crevasse rescue under simulated conditions.
+These foundation course will be reinforced with further training in the Antarctic.

-The Field Training Course also provides instruction and practical training in sub-Antarctic camp-craft, navigation and rescue techniques under simulated conditions, on the Derbyshire gritstone crags.
+The courses also provide instruction and practical training in sub-Antarctic camp-craft, navigation and rescue techniques under simulated conditions.

 Personal Survival Techniques Training